Acacia - Chrono Echo

 Damage Type: Kinetic

-DPS: Very strong single-target.
+DPS: Strong single-target.

 Can also do decent AoE damage as well